Name: Melanie Conroy | Department:World Languages & Literatures |

 I have served on the French MA committees for Chelsea Hennessy, Séverine McClelland, Nathalie Barnoud, Megan Zarshenas, Elham Balan, Elizabeth Herlong, Randa Toutio, Shayla Hammami, and Ibrahima Diallo, most of whom found full-time work as French teachers in the mid-South. |

-I am working with the ARTFL project at the University of Chicago to update their navigation structure and enrich data on the encyclopédistes for their electronic version of the Encyclopédie.
-The work will be completed in Spring of 2019. |
+I am working with the ARTFL project at the University of Chicago to update their navigation structure and enrich data on the encyclopédistes for their electronic version of the Encyclopédie. |

 I co-authored the following dataset: Maria Comsa, Melanie Conroy, Dan Edelstein, Chloe Edmondson, and Claude Willan, “French correspondents of major Enlightenment figures,” Stanford Digital Repository (2014), http://purl.stanford.edu/bc436tm1194 |